ktrnthsnr/socialNetAPI/README.md

 - Manaully update the package.json to  `"main": "server.js",` instead of index.js
 - Create a .gitignore file in the root and add `node_modules` to this file
 - If you need to re-add the dependencies, run $ `npm install`
-- Install MongoDB, first create a `c:/data/db` directory on your root, then install the Community Server https://www.mongodb.com/try/download/community, excluding the compass from the installation, and adding the /bin folder to the environment variable PATH.
+- Install MongoDB, first create a `c:/data/db` directory on your root, then install the Community Server from https://www.mongodb.com/try/download/community, excluding the compass from the installation, and adding the /bin folder to the environment variable PATH.
+- Install the MoongooseJS library
+- $ `npm install mongoose`

 ## Usage